Skip to content

 Contents

 The Town of Springerville is nestled in the White Mountains of eastern Arizona.
-Its 1700 residents are enthusiastic about the town’s beautiful natural surroundings, community markets, high school sports, and especially civic life—with town council meetings an important source of connection and involvement.
+Its 1700 residents are enthusiastic about the town’s beautiful natural surroundings, community markets, high school sports, and especially civic life.
+Town council meetings are an important source of connection and involvement.

 Kelsi Miller has served the Town of Springerville for over 10 years, first as its Finance Clerk, and now as Town Clerk.